fgobantes/MINDFulMakie.jl/docs/src/usage.md

 todo

-Have a look in https://github.com/UniStuttgart-IKR/MINDFulNotebookExamples.jl
+Have a look at the test